-A comment is a comment and the more you have, the better your standing in the algorithm.
+Engagement is engagement and the more you have, the better your standing in the algorithm.

 I know it sounds like a great idea to post the newest trending memes and topics, but most times it makes you look awkward.
 Or, even worse, it makes you look out of touch and like you’re trying too hard to be hip.